RankquantRQ

 Metacritic's Metascore is a weighted mean of critic scores on a 0-100 scale, with source weights assigned by Metacritic editors.
 Preserves information.
 But:

 Metacritic is better than Rotten Tomatoes but still not what a consumer needs for a confident recommendation.
-The ideal tool combines the Metacritic-style cardinal aggregate with within-category z-scoring — which is what Rankquant does for movies.
-Source weights are published, scale is deterministic, and the output is a 1-5 score where a 5 means top 5% of the peer set.
+The ideal tool keeps the cardinal score each reviewer actually gave and normalizes it within a peer set — which is what Rankquant does for movies.
+No source and no reviewer is weighted above another; every qualifying reviewer is put on their own z-scale and then counted once.
+The scale is deterministic and the output is a 0-100 percentile, where a 95 means the title beat 95% of the peer set.

 What Rankquant does for movies